Mana Sakura

-Mana Sakura (紗倉まな, Sakura Mana) is a Japanese AV idol, gravure model and novelist.
-Originally debuting as a model, she transitioned to AV in 2012, becoming an exclusive performer for Soft On Demand and starred over 140 adult films since her debut.
+Mana Sakura (紗倉まな, Sakura Mana) is a Japanese AV idol, gravure model, novelist and singer.
+Originally debuting as a model, she transitioned to AV in 2012, becoming an exclusive performer for Soft On Demand and starred over 150 adult films since her debut.
 Sakura is considered one of the most popular and recognizable contemporary AV idols as she managed to crossover into mainstream entertainment with regular appearances in television, films and even video games as well.
 She also became an accomplished author, publishing several novels, magazine essays and running columns.